lprat/logstash-plugins/README.md

 * Fingerprint event according by rule for identify unique event & Drop fingerprint (false positive usage)
 * Check frequence on specifique event by filters.
 Alert not created on a specifique event, but it create new event.

+### Install with Docker

+*DockerFile create contener with last logstash and install plugin: sig, enrsig and fir.
+If you add others plugins, please edit Dockerfile before run docker composer*

+Enter in directory "docker" and edit file "docker-compose.yml" :
+* volumes: change volume source (on host) with your logstash path configuration

+Before run docker composer, verify configuration logstash is valid.
+Verify configuration plugin logstash is valid too (use sample configuration in plugins directory for help you).

 ## logstash-filter-ensig

 *Logstash plugin Filter "EnrSig" can help you to enrich event with different sources informations (database, system command, external request, ...).*